Brigatinib and Binimetinib in Treating Patients With Stage IIIB-IV ALK or ROS1-Rearranged Non-small Cell Lung Cancer

 A Phase I Study of Brigatinib With Binimetinib in Advanced ALK- or ROS1-Rearranged Non-Small Cell Lung Cancer (NSCLC)

-- To determine the safety and tolerability of brigatinib in combination with binimetinib in stage IIIB or IV ALK or ROS1 rearranged non-small cell lung cancer (NSCLC) and the recommended phase 2 dose.
+- To determine the safety and tolerability of brigatinib in combination with binimetinib in stage IIIB or IV anaplastic lymphoma kinase (ALK) or ROS1 rearranged non-small cell lung cancer (NSCLC) and the recommended phase 2 dose.

 - To determine preliminary efficacy of brigatinib in combination with binimetinib in any line of treatment.

 II.
 To characterize the pharmacokinetic parameters of brigatinib in combination with binimetinib.